-Riding while the sun’s out will increase your serotonin levels, something that contributes towards mental wellbeing and happiness.
+As mentioned earlier, riding while the sun’s out will increase your serotonin levels, something that contributes towards mental wellbeing and happiness.
 Even when the sun’s hiding behind clouds, you’ll still get a serotonin boost.

 So, hop in the saddle before work in the morning and go for a quick spin.
 If you’re not a morning person, take advantage of your break to go and refresh your body and mind with a bike ride.
-It’ll be a welcome break!

 Prepare for riding in the dark

 Riding around during daylight hours can sometimes be a struggle, particularly during winter as the nights draw in.
 This isn’t a problem, and your mental health and fitness will still benefit from riding in the dark.